This post may contain affiliate links. Read the full disclosure here.

 Pothos are cheap, are perfectly tolerant of low light conditions, and don’t need much in the way of watering.
 I have a Marble Queen pothos that flops dramatically when she needs water, which is super helpful.
 I’m talking completely wilted, to the point that she looks dead.
 A quick drink and she’s right as rain the next day.

 The more light they have the quicker they grow.
 That’s the Monstera rule.
-We’ve got one that we treated as abysmally as the afore-mentioned spider plant and it’s doing well now.

 I have two in fairly low light, and if I notice they’re putting out a new leaf, I move them closer to the window to hurry the process up, but they’re growing albeit slowly.